Glorious (film): Release

 In May 2022, it was announced that Shudder acquired distribution rights to the film in the United States, Canada, the United Kingdom, Ireland, Australia, and New Zealand.
 The film premiered at the 2022 Fantasia International Film Festival and was released on Shudder on August 18, 2022.

 Reception

 On the review aggregation website Rotten Tomatoes, the film holds an approval rating of 86% with an average rating of 7.1 out of 10, based on 59 reviews.
 The website's critical consensus reads, "With thought-provoking themes lurking beneath its absurd premise, Glorious is a brightly blood-spattered genre treat from director Rebekah McKendry."
+Metacritic, which uses a weighted average, assigned the film a score of 60 out of 100, based on 7 critics, indicating "mixed or average" reviews.

-Matt Donato of Slash Film rated the film a 7 out of 10.
-J. Hurtado of Screen Anarchy gave the film a positive review and wrote, "...McKendry’s Glorious is a fun, gooey, occasionally mean-spirited, but very creative cosmic horror that brings a new level of grossness to a location already thought of as super gross by most who are forced to use it."
+Matt Donato of /Film rated the film a 7 out of 10.
+J. Hurtado of ScreenAnarchy gave the film a positive review and wrote, "...McKendry’s Glorious is a fun, gooey, occasionally mean-spirited, but very creative cosmic horror that brings a new level of grossness to a location already thought of as super gross by most who are forced to use it."